JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 **Interface** - controlling an object in a predefined way.

 ## Inheritance
 Allows to build on pre-existing work, which is advantageous.
 A child class inherits and reuseses functionality and characteristics from a parent class, including attributes and methods.
-A child class can have additional methods and attributes
+A child class can have additional methods and attributes.

 ![image](https://user-images.githubusercontent.com/72783315/152790871-5843f096-a881-40f2-9594-1b5fd9d08ecb.png)